nops-io/nops-docs/pages/Workload/MAP/automated-tagging-for-aws-map.md

 This section is similar to the Current Tagging Status of the **_AWS MAP 2.0 Summary_** page_,_ which summarizes the tagging status of all your migration projects.

 The Current Tagging Status on this details page shows the tagging status for only this specific migration project.
-It shows a bar chart for how much of your spending has been credited against tagged resources in the current QTD, for this specific migration project.
+It shows a bar chart for how much of your spending has been credited against tagged resources, and how much remains against untagged resources, in the current QTD, for this specific migration project.

 List of Resources
 -----------------

-This section shows all the resources tagged within the migration project.
-You can filter the resources based on the account associated with the resource.
+This section shows all the resources, tagged or untagged, within the migration project.
+You can filter the resources based on the account associated with the resource and the tagging status (tagged, untagged) of the resource.
 You also have the option to search any specific service with the help of the search box at the top right of the list.

-To view tagged resources expand the service by clicking the > icon.
+To tag untagged resources, select the untagged resources and click the **+ Add Migration Tag** button as described above.

 The resource table gives: